|Tour start → end dates||Enquire|

 Includes: Entrance fees to Malalotja Nature Reserve

-Overnight: Hawane Lodge – Chalet – twin bed en-suite rooms, swimming pool, restaurant & bar.
+Overnight: Hawane Lodge – Chalet – twin bed en-suite rooms, swimming pool, restaurant & bar or similar

 Distance/time: 200 kms, ± 4 hours, excluding 2-3 hour morning drive out of Kruger, shopping stop in Malelane, Jeppes Reef border formalities & stops for sightseeing etc.